 FF operates in a capital-intensive industry which requires significant cash to fund its operations.
 FF expects its capital expenditures to continue to be significant for the foreseeable future as it continues to develop and grow its business.
 In response to the delay in obtaining funding commitments and negative macroeconomic trends in the industry in which FF operates, such as supply chain pressures and cost inflation, FF has identified and begun implementation of certain cost reduction and cash conservation measures, including headcount and temporary salary reductions, supplier payment deferrals, and other cost-cutting measures.
 FF does not believe that the incremental impact of these cost reduction and cash conservation measures will have a material adverse impact on the timing of delivery of the FF 91.
 There can be no assurance that FF will be successful in implementing these measures.
 The Company expects to start production of a saleable FF 91 Futurist at the end of March 2023, coming off the line in early April 2023, with deliveries to users to begin before the end of April 2023, subject to the timely receipt of \$120.0 to \$140.0 million of additional funding, which commitments have been secured as part of the Sixth Amendment, and stockholder approval of an authorized share increase by the end of February 2023 (in connection with which, on February 3, 2023, FFIE filed with the SEC a definitive proxy statement for a special meeting of stockholders to be held on February 28, 2023, which includes a proposal to increase FFIE's authorized shares of Class A Common Stock from 815,000,000 to 1,690,000,000, increasing the total authorized shares from 900,000,000 to 1,775,000,000).
-FF is focused on and committed to achieving the start of production of the FF 91 according to this timeline subject to the constraints of funding available at this time, which is limited relative to its previous plans.
-In response, FF reduced its initial production scope and volume to allow it to start production and delivery of the FF 91
+FF is focused on and committed to achieving the start of production of the FF 91 according to this timeline subject to the constructing of construction of certain areas in its manufacturing facility.
+Depending upon the success of the delivery of the FF 91 as well as the ability of FF to raise additional funding before reaching breakeven,